sachuriga283/nwb4fp/README.md

 # Neuroscience Data to NWB Conversion Script

-This repository houses a Python script, `main_create_nwb.py`, designed to convert neuroscience data into the Neurodata Without Borders (NWB) format.
-It is specifically tailored for processing electrophysiology data obtained from the open ephys system and behavioral tracking data analyzed with DeepLabCut.
+This repository contains a Python package `nwb4fp`, designed to convert neuroscience data into the Neurodata Without Borders (NWB) format.
+It is specifically tailored for processing electrophysiology data from the open ephys system and behavioral tracking data analyzed with DeepLabCut.

 ## Introduction

-The `test_qmnwb` function facilitates the checking the manual curated sorting files and DLC file is fullfilled the next step or not.
-The `test_qmnwb` function will create a `4nwb_check.csv` to let you check whether or not the files are meeting the requirement.
-The `run_qmnwb`  function facilitates the conversion of neuroscience data into NWB format, a standardized format for neurophysiology data sharing and storage.
-This script is particularly useful for researchers working with data from Mus musculus, focusing on electrophysiology and behavioral data.
-The `run_qmnwb` will read all the phy output ended with `phy_k` folder under each individual animals, and select the curated `good` units to calculate the qualyty metrix using python package `spikeinterface` built-in function and create a new phy output folder ended with `phy_k_manual` to preparing for the conversion to `.nwb` file.
+The `test_qmnwb` function checks whether the manually curated sorting files and the DLC file meet the requirements for the next step.
+This function creates a `4nwb_check.csv` file, allowing you to verify if the files meet the necessary criteria.
+The `run_qmnwb` function facilitates the conversion of neuroscience data into the NWB format, a standardized format for neurophysiology data sharing and storage.
+This script is particularly useful for researchers working with Mus musculus, focusing on electrophysiology and behavioral data.
+The `run_qmnwb` reads all phy outputs ending with the `{phy suffix}` folder under each individual animal and selects the curated `good` units to calculate the quality metrics using the `spikeinterface` package's built-in function.
+It then creates a new phy output folder ending with `{phy suffix}_manual` to prepare for conversion to the `.nwb` file.

 ## Features

 - **Data Conversion**: Efficiently converts electrophysiology and behavioral data into the NWB format.
-- **Species and Demographic Specificity**: required by 'nwbpy'.
+- **Species and Demographic Specificity**: Required by 'nwbpy'.
-- **Video File Handling**: Automatically searches and processes video files from specified directories, integrating them with the NWB dataset.
+- **Video File Handling**: Automatically searches for and processes video files from specified directories, integrating them with the NWB dataset.
-- **Data Verification**: Generates a CSV file post-conversion, allowing users to verify the processed data's integrity and completeness.
+- **Data Verification**: Generates a CSV file post-conversion to allow users to verify the integrity and completeness of the processed data.

 ## Installation